As an author or a publisher, you’re going to be doing a ton of book marketing in an attempt to direct readers to your book’s Amazon page.

 However, if you use HTML, which we’ll cover in the next section, you will have a lot more control over the formatting, with the added ability to edit in real-time.

-Charles also recommends to only make changes to the book description inside of the KDP dashboard, and not Amazon Author Central.
+Charles also recommends only making changes to the book description inside the KDP dashboard, and not in Amazon Author Central.

 Charles recommends setting all book titles in italics, as is the industry standard.
 Use bold text to draw the eye in, making it a great candidate for your hook, blurbs, and calls to action.